haicheviet/personal-space/site/content/posts/machine-learning-inference-on-industry-standard/index.en.md

 **Insert Image here**

-For futher optimize model inference time, technique such as quantization or pruning can be applied but require dive deep in investigate model architecture and sepecific for certain architecture.
+For futher optimize model inference time, technique such as quantization or pruning can be applied but require deep dive in investigate model architecture and each architecture have its own pruning method.
 [TVM](https://tvm.apache.org/) framework can be used to auto pruning but required more time to choosing the right compile and GPU tuning.
 The optimize process is very complicated and deserve its own dedicate blog and I will talk about in another time.
 For pytorch model, no-braniner way is to convert to script format and gain 5->10% percent performance for free

 ## Restapi and project template